 Current and former college coaches on staff.

 Current and former High School coaches on staff.

-8 Ohio South ODP coaches on staff.
+Current and former Ohio ODP coaches on staff.

 United Soccer Coaches Instructors on staff.

 Former professional players (USA and overseas) on staff.

 Referee trainers on staff.